bicoi99/DNA_UAV_Swarm/README.md

 18. `git revert <commit_hash>` to revert that commit. `git reset <commit_hash>` to reset to that commit.

 ### Documentation

 I do not know everything and thus cannot cover everything.
 I have been using git to track my IP but have not used it in a company setting so branching is not a fimiliar thing for me and I am learning along with you guys.
 Therefore, I recommend that you guys read the [documentation](https://git-scm.com/book/en/v2) as your bedtime reading.

 This guide is largely inspired by this [video](https://www.youtube.com/watch?v=HVsySz-h9r4&t), so all the credits go to him.
 Do give this a watch if you want a different delivery on the same content.

+---

 ## DNA_Eyes

 This is the sub-group within our team that is reponsible for providing vision for the team.

 So far I have created a folder for my sub-group to experiment with OpenCV, particularly the Hough Transform for circle detection.
 Several other image processing techniques are to be explore when completing the tasks provided (colour segmentation, grayscaling, thresholding, Canny edge detection etc.).

+27/2/2020 - I have pushed my work on the OpenCV test Android app onto GitHub for easy access.
+Please find the instructions for setting up OpenCV Android within your project below.

+---

 ### Instructions for first few familiarising tasks

-**Getting the files**
+#### Getting the files

 1. If you are familiar with GitHub then clone this repo and everything is included
 2. If you are not then simply go into DNA_Eyes/images folder and grab all the images for your own use

-**Tasks**
+#### Tasks

-_To complete this task, you should know how to read in images to Python using OpenCV, convert between different colour spaces (grayscale, RGB, BGR etc.), conditionals and loops, array slicing and OpenCV drawing functions for plotting and displaying results (circle, rectangle, lines, etc.).
-Tutorials for these are readily with a simple google search, I will leave that to you to do on your own but I have included some links to Hough Circle Transform below for you to navigate, those two websites are my go-to when learning OpenCV so utilise those where possible_
+To complete this task, you should know how to read in images to Python using OpenCV, convert between different colour spaces (grayscale, RGB, BGR etc.), conditionals and loops, array slicing and OpenCV drawing functions for plotting and displaying results (circle, rectangle, lines, etc.).
+Tutorials for these are readily with a simple google search, I will leave that to you to do on your own but I have included some links to Hough Circle Transform below for you to navigate, those two websites are my go-to when learning OpenCV so utilise those where possible.

 1. Attempt to find circles using provided function
    * Use OpenCV to find circle in the single circle image.